Open individualism: In reality

 According to open individualism, physicalism implies experience never dies, because there is no one to die.
 There is always a substructure embedded in the sum of all experiential computations which assimilates the past from the inside of its causal structure.
-Our human intuitions are of hindrance here, because we don’t think in this clear, physical way by biological instinct.
-We stubbornly hold on to linear identities of fundamental characters who are not themselves, we imagine, composed of sub-characters.
+Human intuitions are of hindrance here, because people don't think in this computational, physical way by biological instinct, and they come to stubbornly hold on to linear identities of fundamental characters.

-From this perspective reincarnation in the common sense isn’t true, but rather that you are already reincarnated as everything because no one is traveling.
-This computation that knows: “I am here” is the same subject as that computation over there in the future that knows: “I am here” and there is no computation which knows: ”I am not here”.
+From this perspective reincarnation in the common sense isn't true, but rather it is that people are already reincarnated as everything because no one is traveling.
+This computation that knows "I am here" is the same subject as that computation over there in the future that knows "I am here", and there is no computation which knows "I am not here".

-The answer to the vertiginous question is that all experiences are "live”, but the illusion of separateness caused by the physical brain and memories causes it to feel like, from each person's psychological perspective, that their experiences are the only ones live.
+The answer to the vertiginous question is that all experiences are "live", but the illusion of separateness caused by the physical brain and memories causes it to feel like, from each person's psychological perspective, that their experiences are the only ones live.

 Krista and Tatiana Hogan have a unique thalamic connection that may provide insight into the philosophical and neurological foundations of consciousness.
 It has been argued that there's no empirical test that can conclusively establish that for some sensations, the twins share one token experience rather than two exactly matching token experiences.
 Yet background considerations about the way the brain has specific locations for conscious contents, combined with the evident overlapping pathways in the twins' brains, arguably implies that the twins share some conscious experiences.
 If this is true, then the twins may offer a proof of concept for how experiences in general could be shared between brains.

 In ethics

-Since open individualism fundamentally challenges our present view on the self, the outcome of the philosophy also suggests a radical change in how society views revenge, punishment, and in general any justification of suffering that is founded in our own alienation from the subject experiencing the suffering.
+Since open individualism fundamentally challenges a common view of the self, the outcome of the philosophy also suggests a radical change in how society views revenge, punishment, and in general any justification of suffering that is founded in our own alienation from the subject experiencing the suffering.
 From a utilitarian perspective it could be argued that killing wrongdoers is justified if it lowers the amount of suffering that the wrongdoer will have to experience in total.
-However sadistic punishment just for the sake of revenge doesn’t make sense, according to open individualism, since it just causes more suffering for you to experience.
+However sadistic punishment just for the sake of revenge doesn't make sense, according to open individualism, since it just causes more suffering for you to experience.